rachelavelez/lapd-dei-case-study/README.md

 For this project, I wanted to get in a little more practice with SQL specifically, and try out PowerBI, as I had not worked with this platform prior to this case study.
 This repository includes:
-- the SQL queries I used in BigQuery to initially analyze and clean the data, and
+- the SQL queries I used in BigQuery to initially analyze and clean the data
-- the PowerBI .pbix doc for this project